Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 1. Understand your demand

-Our first inventory control technique is all about demand forecasting.
-Knowing what products to carry to satisfy market demand is crucial in controlling your stock levels.
+Our first inventory control technique focuses on demand forecasting.
+Understanding which products to carry to satisfy market demand is crucial in controlling your stock levels.
 It’s critical to invest time (and money if required) in setting up advanced inventory forecasting models that produce accurate demand forecasts.
 It’s not enough to look at last year’s sales figures and expect this year’s to follow the same pattern.
 Effective forecasting should consider the following:

 Product lifecycles: Every item in your warehouse is at a specific stage in its product life cycle.
 Each life cycle stage affects the item’s demand pattern, so it needs to be considered when calculating forecasts.
 Read our blog on demand forecasting accuracy for more details.

 Seasonality: Identify any products in your portfolio that have seasonal demand variations.
 It’s best practice to keep seasonal demand factors separate from your base demand calculations.
-This keeps the data clean and easier to use for forecasting going forward.
+This helps keep the data clean and makes forecasting easier going forward.

 Trends: Product demand is influenced by fashion, technology, social, economic and legal factors.
-Look out for such trends in your historical demand data and adjust your forecasts accordingly.
+Monitor these trends in your historical demand data and adjust your forecasts accordingly.

-Qualitative factors: Include any qualitative forecasting factors, such as sales promotions, competitor activity or external market events in your data.
+Qualitative factors: Include any qualitative forecasting elements, such as sales promotions, competitor activity or external market events in your data.

-Many factors cause demand variability – read our eGuide for the lowdown:
+Many factors cause demand variability – our eGuide has more details:

 2. Know your star products!

-ABC inventory analysis is an excellent technique to segment your warehouse stock based on the value it brings to the company.
-Every item in your warehouse has a different value regarding how much money it makes the business.
+ABC inventory analysis is an excellent technique for segmenting your warehouse stock by the value it brings to the company.
+Each item in your warehouse has a different value in terms of the revenue it generates.
 There are many ways to define ‘value’, including segmenting based on sales revenue, profitability, sales volume or annual consumption value.
-Choose one that works for you.
-Then split your stock into categories – A, B, and C. ‘A’ are the items critical to your business’s success, and ‘C’ are the least important.
+Choose one that suits your needs.
+Then divide your stock into categories – A, B, and C. ‘A’ represents the items critical to your business’s success, and ‘C’ represents the least important.

-ABC classification is a simple way to identify your most important products so that you can focus your tons of stock control and management.
-In addition, it can help you set out more focused stock control parameters (see next point!)
+ABC classification is a simple method for identifying your essential products so that you can concentrate your stock control and management time.
+It can also help you establish more targeted stock control parameters.

 3. Set stock level control policies

-Don’t forget to have a policy for reducing excess stock and removing obsolete items.
-Excess stock negatively impacts stock turnover, eats into working capital, and negatively impacts cash flow, eating away at your profit margins if it becomes dead stock!
+Include a policy for reducing excess stock and removing obsolete items.
+Not only does excess stock negatively impact stock turnover and eat into working capital, but if it becomes obsolete, it will erode your profit margins.

 You should also set useful inventory KPIs when setting stock level control policies.
-While this might sound obvious, it’s worth reviewing your current KPIs to ensure they add value to your operations by meeting business objectives and improving efficiency, customer service and profitability.
+While this might sound obvious, it’s worth reviewing your current KPIs to ensure they’re contributing to meeting business objectives and improving efficiency, customer service and profitability.

 4. Introduce service level targets to optimise stock